espressif/esp-idf/docs/en/api-reference/peripherals/i2s.rst

             cnt %= buffer_num;
         }

-5. Increasing the priority of the thread that contains :cpp:func:`i2s_read` can help the data in the message queue to be taken more timely.
+5. Increasing the priority of the thread calling :cpp:func:`i2s_read` may help the data in the message queue to be copied more quickly.

-To check whether there are data lost, you can offer an event queue handler to the driver during installation:
+To check whether data is lost, you can provide an event queue handler to the driver during installation:

     .. code-block:: c

         QueueHandle_t evt_que;
         i2s_driver_install(i2s_num, &i2s_config, 10, &evt_que);

-You will receive ``I2S_EVENT_RX_Q_OVF`` event when there are data lost.
+Data loss will trigger an ``I2S_EVENT_RX_Q_OVF`` event.

 API Reference